 All dogs are smart.
-No matter what breed you choose, there’s always the potential for further training and good behaviors.
+Yet no matter what breed you choose, there’s always the potential for further doggy training.

 There are numerous ways of measuring intelligence and multiple contributing factors.

-For example, in any breed of dog you could measure their attentiveness level, their ability to learn new things, or their ability to work hard.
+For example, in any breed of dog, you could measure the attentiveness level, the ability to learn new things, or the ability to work hard.

-When talking dogs, you will find some breeds who are exceptionally fast learners, others who are easier to train, and still others who have a knack for learning more words.
+When talking dogs, you will find some breeds to be exceptionally fast learners, others who are easier to train, and still others who have a knack for learning lots of words.

 Certain breeds are better at performing, while others are quicker to understand humans.